wxie2017/wxie2017.github.io/pages/speech/story_of_rooster_2.md

 It was not hard to imagine.

 There must have been a horrifying fight between little flower and the neighbor's new rooster.
-Little flower must have fought with the stronger opponent to his last feather.

-But, apparently, he lost the fight and lost his eye.
+Apparently, he lost the fight and lost his eye.
 I was very sorrow and hold him tightly, almost cried.

-Little flower still cared his hens for days.

 That weekend, my family had a chicken meal.
 I didn't eat.